reedsy/challenges/front-end.md

 - Implement styling rules that consider different screen sizes.

 **Notes:**
-- The footer should stick to the bottom when scrolling.
+- The footer should stick to the bottom when scrolling;
-- You can, and should, use a CSS pre-processor, such as SASS or LESS.
+- You can, and should, use a CSS pre-processor, such as SASS or LESS;
+- Avoid changing the template, your answer should only style the given HTML.

 ## 4. SPA

-Using Vue.js or AngularJS, implement an SPA that gets information from a server (explained below) and has the following pages:
+Using Vue.js, implement an SPA that gets information from a server (explained below) and has the following pages:

 ### Books list